openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ## Post Installation Server Troubleshooting ##

-After install, log in as user with Admin privileges and Run updates as Admin user at
+After install, log in as user with Admin privileges and Run updates.

 ~~~~
     http://Your_Server_IP/updates